Sustainable Development

 Term Offered

-This course is offered in a hybrid format (online and on-site at UNU Headquarters in Tokyo, Japan).
+This course is offered in a hybrid format — students can choose to attend online or in person at UNU headquarters in Tokyo.
 It has two sections: lectures and group work.
 The lecture series will cover various topics, such as core issues in developing countries, project evaluation methods, relationships between engineering and international development, applications of Information and Communications Technology (ICT) to preserve World Heritage sites, development and natural disasters, global urban climatology, education in the context of international development, and a case study of an international plant construction project.

 During the group work sessions, students will develop a proposal for an international development project, as an expert consultant would when requested to recommend development policies and projects to politicians and/or economic leaders in a developing country.
 The main purpose is to understand the process of development policy.
 Developing countries must determine policies and implement projects while balancing social and economic dimensions.
 Prioritization of policies is essential since the budget is always insufficient to cover all projects.
 Politicians and economic leaders must select a specific policy and project as a priority issue with their limited resources.
 Political situations are not stable in general, and thereby, economic activities have been sluggish in some developing countries.
 The selection of priority issues affects the developmental direction of the country.